99EnriqueD/sender-tutorial/tutorial.md

 ## Transmission 2

-To give ourselves an advantage, we will have our own micro:bit tell us how high/low our measured lung performance is while it is being measured.
+To give ourselves an advantage, we will have our own micro:bit tell us how high/low our measured lung capacity is while it is being measured.
 Let's do this by adding a ``||led:plot bar graph||``.
 At this point your virtual micro:bit in the editor should be flashing some of it's LEDs.
 Play around with the light levels and the values you give for the bar graph.
 Can you explain what's going on?